ganeshreddyt/MySQL-World/README.md

 👋 Welcome to my SQL World!
-Here, I showcase my expertise in SQL through two exciting projects, along with the solutions to various interview questions that have further strengthened my skills.
+Here, I showcase my expertise in SQL through exciting projects, along with the solutions to various interview questions that have further strengthened my skills.
 These experiences highlight my ability to analyze real-world datasets and extract actionable insights.

 ---